 One of the most perfectly preserved walled towns in Europe, Dubrovnik is Croatia’s single biggest tourist destination, and it’s not difficult to see why.
 A medieval town reshaped by Baroque planners after the earthquake of 1667, the city seems to have been suspended in time ever since.
 Here's our guide on where to stay in Dubrovnik.

 In recent years the city has developed a small reputation for being overcrowded in the summer season.
 This is the result of day-tripping, cruise-ship tourists, rather than the visitors who come and stick around.
 For those that do stay in the city, Dubrovnik still wields overwhelming charm.
-To Game of Thrones fans Dubrovnik it is also known as King’s Landing.
-Accommodation is spread throughout the city.
-The modern parts of which extend for several kilometres along the coast.
+To Game of Thrones fans, Dubrovnik is also known as King’s Landing.
+Accommodation is spread throughout the city, the modern parts of which extend for several kilometres along the coast.
 Rooms can disappear fast and if your heart is set on a particular kind of stay, it’s crucial to book well in advance.
 Here's our guide on the best places to stay in Dubrovnik.

 Dubrovnik's picturesque Old Town © LParkerTX/Shutterstock